And once again, this time in English.

 The principal was speaking at an unusually quiet level, and her voice was trembling a little.
 She wasn’t looking at Munira, and her fingers were fiddling with a button on her cardigan.

-Munira’s neck tightened at the sight, she felt tears welling up in her eyes and found it almost silly how at that moment she worried more about crying in front of the whole class than about what was waiting for her behind the door in the hallway.
+Munira’s throat tightened at the sight, she felt tears welling up in her eyes and found it almost silly how at that moment she worried more about crying in front of the whole class than about what was waiting for her behind the door in the hallway.

 „No,“ she replied. „No, I can’t.
 I … I don’t want to.“